slowphil/SVG_and_TeXmacs_for_LibreOffice/README.md

 ## Requirements
-This extension is known to work in LibreOffice 5.3 in both Linux and Windows.
+This extension is known to work in LibreOffice ⩾ 5.3 in both Linux and Windows.
 It is possibly usable in OpenOffice, but this was not tested at all.
 If the extension fails to install properly, make sure you have `libreoffice-script-provider-python` installed.

-For the TeXmacs equation editor feature, you need both TeXmacs and pdftocairo (from Poppler tools).
+For the TeXmacs equation editor feature to work nicely with LibreOffice, a [patch](https://github.com/slowphil/mingw-w64-texmacs/blob/master/equation-editor-plugin.patch)ed version of TeXmacs is presently strongly recommended (when plugins will be able to have their own preference tab, the patch will be integrated into the "trunk").
+You'll also need `pdftocairo` (from Poppler tools).
 In windows, [get both together here](https://github.com/slowphil/mingw-w64-texmacs/releases/latest).
-For Linux, I strongly recommend you use these [TeXmacs packages](https://software.opensuse.org/download.html?project=home:slowphil:texmacs-devel&package=texmacs) available for most distributions instead of the static TeXmacs build found at texmacs.org.
+For Linux, this [AppImage](https://download.opensuse.org/repositories/home:/slowphil:/texmacs-devel/AppImage/texmacs-latest-x86_64.AppImage) contains the [patch](https://build.opensuse.org/package/view_file/home:slowphil:texmacs-devel/texmacs/equation-editor-plugin.patch) and is thus presently recommended over the TeXmacs build found at texmacs.org.

 ## Technical details
 This is my first LO extension and it uses a mix of Basic and Python scripts: